 6. Make Sure You Have a Good Concentrated Cleaner and Degreaser

-Add a little spray to the mix with this handy 32-ounce degreaser and cleaner.
+Add a little spray to the mix with this handy 32-ounce degreaser and cleaner[/pmc-store-product].
 Its water-based formula is 100% non-toxic, which means you won’t have to worry about spraying it with children and pets around.
-It’s also non-flammable, so it works especially well in ovens.
-This option is great if you have grease build-up or need to remove stubborn stains.
+It’s also non-flammable, so it works exceptionally well in ovens.
+This option is excellent if you have grease build-up or need to remove stubborn stains.

 7. These Natural Cream Cleansers Are a Must for the Eco-Conscious

-For a more natural answer to your oven cleaning woes turn to Mrs. Meyer’s Clean Day Cream Cleanser.
-This bleach-free, scratch-free cleaner is baking soda based and has a lovely lemon verbena scent.
+For a more natural answer to your oven cleaning woes, turn to Mrs. Meyer’s Clean Day Cream Cleanser.
+This bleach-free, scratch-free cleaner is baking soda-based and has the lovely lemon verbena signature scent.
 To use it, liberally apply the cleaner to the burnt-on bits in your oven.
 Cover it with a damp towel and let it sit for an hour or two.
-When you come back, the disgusting bits in your oven will simply slide off the bottom and walls.
+The disgusting bits in your range will simply slide off the bottom and walls when you come back.

 8. This Oven Cleaner Works Wonders on Your Racks

 We talk a lot about cleaning the walls, bottom and door of your oven, but you shouldn’t forget about the oven racks.
 These grates can build up serious grime in the weeks between cleanings.
 To remedy that, invest in the Carbona Oven Rack and Grill Cleaner.
 To use it, place your oven racks in the included bags, pour in the solution, wait a bit and then rinse off your oven racks outside or in the bathtub.
 This also works great for barbecues or any countertop grilling appliance that has seen better days.

 9. Having a Few Oven Wipes Will Also Come in Handy

-This handy tub comes packed with 90 individual wipes to help keep your oven, counters and countertops in tip-top shape.
-Able to remove most grime and dirt spots, these towels contain lanolin, aloe vera, and Vitamin E to keep your hands smooth and free of that pesky chemical feel you get from most cleaners.
+This handy tub comes packed with plenty of individual wipes to help keep your oven, counters and countertops in tip-top shape.
+Able to remove most grime and dirt spots, these towels contain lanolin, aloe vera, and vitamin E to keep your hands smooth and free of that pesky chemical feel you get from most cleaners.
 Use these for a heavy-duty clean of your oven.

-10. Finally, Use a Handheld Vacuum to Suck Up Extra Bits and Pieces
+10. Use a Handheld Vacuum to Suck Up Extra Bits and Pieces

-Before you start any sort of oven cleaning, use a handheld vacuum to suck up all the crumbs in and around your appliance.
-Trust us, this will make your life so much easier.
-The BLACK+DECKER Handheld Vacuum is ideal for the job thanks to its strong suction and washable bowl.
+Before starting any oven cleaning, use a handheld vacuum to suck up all the crumbs in and around your appliance.
+Trust us; this will make your life so much easier.
+Thanks to its strong suction and washable bowl, the BLACK+DECKER Handheld Vacuum is ideal for the job.
 It’s also quite affordable compared to other handheld vacuums, and obviously, you can use it for other purposes, like getting in between couch cushions.